stanley-fork/ragit/docs/quick_guide.md

 Run `rag config --get model`.
 You'll see which model is used to answer your queries and build a knowledge-base.

 Let's say you have free credits for Anthropic.
-By running `rag config --set model sonnet`, you can change your default model.
+By running `rag config --set model claude-3.5-sonnet`, you can change your default model.

 Run `rag config --get-all` to see all the keys and values.